estellederrien/python-data-science/README.md

 Souvent mis à jour désormais, avec suivi des "news".
 I could have written everything in English, but I will translate later.

+##  Anglais/English

+My repository which mainly deals with mathematical operations research, statistics and mathematics with Python.
+Focused on practice, or easy to implement use cases, I always start from the simplest cases.
+Often updated now, with follow-up of "news".

 ## Dernières news du dépot :

 <p align="center" >